 Stephen has worked on many complex merger, abuse of dominance, cartel defence, and litigation matters in online markets, fixed and mobile telecommunications, and payment systems.
 Stephen has also advised on international trade law matters and financial services regulation.

 Stephen was educated at Trinity College, University of Cambridge and the University of Virginia School of Law.
-He then practiced law with several international law firms and, having worked on competition law projects in Brussels, London, New York and Washington, is one of relatively few practitioners with direct experience of both EU competition law and U.S. antitrust law.
+Having worked in Brussels, London, New York and Washington, Stephen is one of relatively few practitioners with direct experience of EU competition law, UK competition law, and U.S. antitrust law.

-Stephen acts as the Head of Faculty for the law school of the New College of the Humanities in Bloomsbury, having previously held a range of other academic teaching and research roles engaged at all levels of sophistication, from introductory courses to doctoral examination, including LL.M. competition law classes, competition and trade law PhD examination, and an international research project into competition law litigation.
+Stephen is the Head of the Law Faculty of Northeastern University London, with experience at all levels of sophistication from introductory courses to doctoral examination, including LL.M. competition law classes, PhD examination, and funded research projects.

-Stephen acts as a non-governmental advisor to the International Competition Network, following appointment by the U.S. Federal Trade Commission in 2014.
-He is a member of the Competition Law Sub-Committee of the Law Society of Scotland, which advises the Society on competition law matters.
-Most recently, Stephen acted as International Rapporteur for the Ligue International de la Droit du Concurrence, the umbrella organization for national competition law professional associations.
-The results of this multi-jurisdictional project were published in Antitrust in Pharmaceutical Markets (Springer, 2017).
+Stephen is a non-governmental advisor to the International Competition Network following appointment by the U.S. Federal Trade Commission in 2014.
+He is a member of the Competition Law Sub-Committee of the Law Society of Scotland.

-Within three years of admission to practice, Stephen was named Antitrust and Trade Law Section Scholar by the International Bar Association and was profiled by the International Committee of the American Bar Association’s Section of Antitrust Law, and remains active in both organizations.
+Within three years of admission to the bar, Stephen was named Antitrust and Trade Law Section Scholar by the International Bar Association and was profiled by the International Committee of the American Bar Association’s Section of Antitrust Law.